A betrayed witch. A fractured past. A dark secret.

 The speaker on the stage clapped, stepping down as another man took his place.

-Markus Luera was dressed in a tailored dark blue suit with black bow tie, his white beard shocking compared to his spiked jet black hair spiked.
+Markus Luera was dressed in a tailored dark blue suit with black bow tie, his white beard was a shock compared to his jet black hair that was spiked up at every angle possible.
 Holding a cane against his tanned left arm he held his hand over his breast pocket, smiling to the crowd before turning towards the central table.

 “Mistress Valentina, it is a pleasure you could join us.”